JS3 block viewer

 Learning Objectives

-We can handle latency using asynchronous execution 🧶 🧶 asynchronous execution run code in a different order.
-To understand asynchrony we first need to be clear about synchronous execution 🧶 🧶 synchronous execution run code in the order it is written. .
+We can handle latency using asynchronous execution 🧶 🧶 asynchronous execution Asynchronous execution is running code in a different order than it was written.
+To understand asynchrony we first need to be clear about synchronous execution 🧶 🧶 synchronous execution Synchronous execution is running code in the order it is written. .

 We have written a lot of JavaScript programs that execute sequentially.
 This means that each line of code is run in order, one after the other.